infotrex/bulk-upload-to-opensea/README.md

 # Pay Service
   Why need to pay?
 I realise some user are over requested additional feature or addon over the limitation. if you are really need additional function for this bulk upload please contact my twitter @klvntss and the charge will by project basis.
 Thank you.

+# Disclaimer
+  This free version script are not collect or capture any information while it running.
+  Make sure you are understand the all coding and process before running, please read line by line the original code before start running.
+  We will not be liable for any losses and/or damages for using of our script.
+Use at your own risk.

 # Changelog
   <ul>